u-boot/u-boot/tools/binman/binman.rst

 name-prefix:
     This string is prepended to all the names of the binaries in the section.
-In the example above, the 'u-boot' binaries which actually be renamed to 'ro-u-boot' and 'rw-u-boot'.
+In the example above, the 'u-boot' binaries will be renamed to 'ro-u-boot' and 'rw-u-boot'.
 This can be useful to distinguish binaries with otherwise identical names.